MicrosoftDocs/cpp-docs/docs/standard-library/iterator.md

 Iterators are a generalization of pointers that allow a C++ program to work with different data structures in a uniform way.
 Instead of operating on specific data types, algorithms operate on a range of values as specified by a kind of iterator.
 Algorithms can operate on any data structure that satisfies the requirements of the iterator.

-In C++20, there are 6 categories of iterators.
+In C++20, there are six categories of iterators.
 Iterators are arranged in a hierarchy of capability.
 Their capabilities are specified by C++20 concepts.
 For a description of the various iterators and their capabilities, see [Iterator concepts](iterator-concepts.md)

 Visual Studio has added extensions to C++ Standard Library iterators to support debugging for checked and unchecked iterators.
 For more information, see [Safe Libraries: C++ Standard Library](../standard-library/safe-libraries-cpp-standard-library.md).